BluRosie/hgss-monexpansion/README.md

 run scripts/makemonspritenarc.bat in the root directory

 insert narc a004 over top of the previous one

+make sure that the image is png-24 format.  (decrease the color depth to 256)

 credits to goodri63 here on github for his GenIVSpriteReplacer which i modified to turn it into a number of command line tools